Phenomenology of the Prethermal Many-Body Localized Regime: Off-diagonal Matrix Elements

 \section{Off-diagonal Matrix Elements}

 The distribution of off-diagonal matrix elements of a local operator reveals features of thermalization or localization.
-In the eigenbasis of a Hamiltonian satisfying the eigenstate thermalization hypothesis (ETH), off-diagonal matrix elements are normally distributed with an \(\omega\)-dependant variance~\cite{Srednicki1994,DAlessio2016}.
+In the eigenbasis of a Hamiltonian satisfying the eigenstate thermalization hypothesis (ETH), off-diagonal matrix elements of local operators (other than the Hamiltonian itself) are normally distributed with an \(\omega\)-dependant variance~\cite{Srednicki1994,DAlessio2016}.
 Meanwhile, in a quasilocal basis, the distribution has a power law component for small matrix elements, with an exponent related to the localization length~\cite{Crowley2020}.

 What of the matrix elements \(Z_{ab}(\Gamma) = |\bra{a(\Gamma)}\sigma^z_0\ket{b(\Gamma)}|\) in the dressed Jacobi basis \(\{\ket{a(\Gamma)}\}\)?
 A simplified calculation of \(p(Z;\Gamma)\), the distribution of off-diagonal elements \(Z_{ab}(\Gamma)\), predicts this distribution also develops a small matrix element power law component, with the exponent being \(-2+\theta = -2-\beta\).
 We also predict an intermediate regime where a different power law emerges with an exponent \(-2\), in plausible agreement with our numerics~(\autoref{fig:offdiag}), and previous results in the literature~\cite{Garratt2021,Garratt2022}.